nablarch/nablarch-document/en/examples/index.rst

 Procedure to execute
 --------------------

-For instructions on how to run the Examples, refer to the README at the top of the GitHub repository for each Example.
+For instructions on how to run Examples, refer to the README at the top of the GitHub repository for each Example.

 Running on Java 21
 ------------------